Trading Glass

 • The reversal often targets the London session origin -- the price level where the London move began

-• Consider tightening stops or taking partial profits before the New York open if your London trade is marginally profitable
+• Consider tightening stops, moving to break-even before the NY open, or taking partial profits before the New York open if your London trade is marginally profitable

 SHORTExample Tradeloss